ReactiveSets/toubkal/README.md

     - Using revert(), reverting add into remove, remove into add, and swapping update operations.

 - Complex authorizations and validation:
   - using adds(), removes() and updates() to differentiate between Create, Delete and Update operations and apply authorization rules accordingly.
-  - use pipelet fetch() to check authorizations
+  - use pipelet fetch() to check authorizations.
-  - using not_exists() to test appropriate existance on adds, removes and updates
+  - using not_exists() to test appropriate existance on adds, removes and updates.

+- Build Toubkal site, featuring documentation and examples

+#### Completed Work:

-- Redesign of Plug.._fetch() && ..update_upstream_query(), almost completed and needs more testing:
+- Redesign of Plug.._fetch() && ..update_upstream_query():
-  - Implemented in Plug base class of all inputs and outputs
-  - Replaces all implementations of fetch on inputs and outputs
-  - Forward compatible with fetch() API, the API may be deprecated once migration to new API is complete
-  - All plugs now have a source, enables plugs pipelines for fetch() && update_upstream_query()
-  - Synchronize update_upstream_query() and fetch() for data consistency
+  - Synchronize update_upstream_query() and fetch() to guaranty data consistency
-  - Fetch receivers can now receive removes, updates and operations options
+  - Fetch receivers can now receive removes, updates and operations options, allows complementary sets
   - Allow query transforms on all plugs
   - Filters fetch_unfiltered() if defined
-  - Filters through _transform() if defined and fetch_unfiltered() not defined
+  - Filters through _transform() if defined
   - Cancel ongoing fetches when pipelet disconnects (still needs to revert previously fetched values)
   - Union support for adding and removing sources while fetching

-- Build Toubkal site, featuring documentation and examples

-#### Completed Work:
+  - Union fetch signals terminated sources downstream allowing to listen to these source while other sources terminate
+  - All plugs now have a source, enables plugs pipelines for fetch() && update_upstream_query()
+  - Implemented in Plug base class of all inputs and outputs
+  - Replaces all implementations of fetch on inputs and outputs
+  - Forward compatible with fetch() API, the API may be deprecated once migration to new API is complete

 - Documentation extraction format from source code comments:
   - Using pipelets: